 - uuid (str) User's uuid. - passphrase (unicode) The passphrase for locking and unlocking encryption secrets for local and remote storage. - secrets\path (str) Path for storing encrypted key used for symmetric encryption. - local\db\path (str) Path for local encrypted storage db. - server\url (str) URL for Soledad server.
-This is used either to sync with the user's remote db and to interact with the shared recovery database. - cert\file (str) Path to the certificate of the ca used to validate the SSL certificate used by the remote soledad server. - shared\db (HTTPDatabase) The shared database. - auth\token (str) Authorization token for accessing remote databases. - with\blobs A boolean that specifies if this soledad instance should enable blobs storage when initialized.
-This will raise if it's not the first initialization and the passed value is different from when the database was first initialized.
+This is used to fetch and store user's secrets and to sync with the user's remote db.